-As with the 2013 LTI, the 2014 service-based restricted stock award will vest in three equal installments on the first three anniversaries of the grant date of the award.
+The 2014 service-based restricted stock award generally vests in three equal installments on the first three anniversaries of the grant date of the award.

-The 2014 PSU award can be earned based on the achievement of specific performance measures over a period of three calendar years.
-For the 2014-2016 cycle (began on January 1, 2014 and ends on December 31, 2016), 75% of the award is allocated to EPS CAGR rate and 25% of the award is allocated to a three year average return on invested capital.
-Based on the degree to which the performance goals are met, any PSUs earned for the 2014-2016 cycle will vest in 2017.
+The 2014 PSU awards were designed to be earned based on the achievement of specific performance measures over a period of three calendar years.
+For the 2014-2016 cycle (began on January 1, 2014 and ends on December 31, 2016), 75% of the PSU award is earned based on the achievement of a specified EPS CAGR rate and 25% of the PSU award is earned based on the achievement of a specified three-year average return on invested capital ("ROIC").
+EPS is the main driver of the award value given it is the primary measure of performance by external shareholders.
+ROIC enforces the importance of allocating capital efficiently, which enables the Company to increase the amount of profit it generates.
+Based on the degree to which the performance goals are met, any PSUs earned for the 2014-2016 cycle were designed to vest in 2017.